NICE - National Institute for Health and Care Excellence

 The guidance by NICE established 3 key recommendations:

-Veincentre has been doing all this for the last decade.
+Veincentre has been doing all this since 2003.

 NICE defines a vascular service as “a team of healthcare professionals who have the skills to undertake a full clinical and duplex ultrasound assessment and provide a full range of treatment.”
 This is precisely what we have at Veincentre.
 We, as of August 2018, have a total of 19 vascular consultants with a specific vein interest and 10 specialist nurses supported by an experienced team of managers, healthcare assistants, and admin assistants.
 See the full Veincentre Team.
 We are careful to appoint a good mix of Consultant Interventional Radiologists and Vascular Surgeons who complement each other’s skills.